26 FAQs about issuing and transferring private company shares.

 If a company wants to make any other sort of issue, it may, where permitted by companies legislation, need to alter, vary, disapply or waive those provisions.

-2. Do we need shareholders' approval to issue shares?
+2. Do we need shareholders' approval to issue private company shares?

-However, the directors of any other company must have shareholders' authorisation to issue new shares.
-If they do (for example, because the company is private but has more than one class of shares), the company's articles of association usually give the directors this authorisation.
-The authorisation may include restrictions, such as pre-emption rights on a limit on the number of shares that can be issued (see 3).
+The directors of any other company (for example, with more than one class of shares) must have shareholders' authorisation to issue new shares.
+The company's articles of association might give the directors this authorisation.
+The authorisation may include restrictions, such as pre-emption rights (the right of first refusal) or a limit on the number of shares that can be issued.

 In public companies, it is common practice for the shareholders to give the board authorisation to issue a relatively small number of shares in relation to the company's total issued share capital - perhaps 5%.
 This means that the directors can, for example, issue shares to satisfy the terms of employee share option schemes, but still have to consult the shareholders before making any major share issue - for example, to fund a substantial acquisition.

-3. Do we have to offer new shares to existing shareholders first?
+3. Do we have to offer new private company shares to existing shareholders first?

 Under the Companies Act, shareholders typically benefit from 'pre-emption' rights.
-This means that they must be given first refusal on any issue of new shares, in proportion to their existing holdings.
+This means that they must be given first refusal on any issue of new private company shares, in proportion to their existing holdings.

-However, a private company's articles of association can exclude pre-emption rights.
+However, a private company's articles of association can potentially exclude pre-emption rights (although the default model articles of association do not).
 In any case, unless otherwise agreed pre-emption rights do not apply to shares issued under an employee share option scheme, or issued for non-cash payment.

-4. How does issuing new shares affect existing shareholders' rights?
+4. How does issuing new private company shares affect existing shareholders' rights?

 The rights carried by shares - for example, voting rights - are generally included in the company's articles of association.
-Issuing new shares does not change these rights but can, of course, dilute any individual shareholder's overall percentage ownership of the company (unless the shareholder acquires an appropriate percentage of the new shares - see 3).
+Issuing new shares does not change these rights but can, of course, dilute any individual shareholder's overall percentage ownership of the company (unless the shareholder acquires an appropriate percentage of the new shares).

 This dilution can reduce the degree of control a shareholder or group of shareholders can exercise over the company.
 For example, shareholders with 50% of the voting rights have the power to pass a resolution appointing or dismissing directors, giving them effective control of the company.
 If their shareholdings fall below this level, they might no longer be able to do this.

-5. What types of shares can we issue?
+5. What types of private company shares can we issue?

 The company's articles of association should set out what classes of shares the company can issue, and what rights are attached to each class.